MohGovIL/rn-contact-tracing/README.md

 The library eventually will do the following:

-1. Advertise messages with specific _service_uuid_ and generated _tokken_
+1. Advertise messages with specific _service_uuid_ and generated _token_
 2. Scan for for BLE signals with a specific _service_uuid_ and store the relevant data into local device storage
-3. Provide simple API for JS to init these tasks in background and retrieve the scanned _tokkens_
+3. Provide simple API for JS to init these tasks in background and retrieve the scanned _tokens_

 This is temporary implementation until Google & Apple will release the full [Contact Tracing API](https://www.apple.com/covid19/contacttracing/) solution.